-God seems to have forgotten that this was just a metaphor, and that He didn’t actually cover the earth with water.
+Has God forgotten that this was just a metaphor, and that he never did cover the earth with water?

-Fourth, Jesus too seems to believe the flood was a literal event:
+Fourth, Jesus also seems to believe the flood was a literal event:

 “Just as it was in the days of Noah, so also will it be in the days of the Son of Man.
 People were eating, drinking, marrying and being given in marriage up to the day Noah entered the ark.
 Then the flood came and destroyed them all.
 It was the same in the days of Lot.”

 Jesus could’ve cleared things up by saying, “Just as it was in the parable of Noah…” yet he chose to describe these times as literal days.
-There were literal days before the flood, and literal days afterward.
-Jesus also says “It was the same in the days of Lot” — should we also take the story of Lot allegorically?
+There were literal days before the flood, there was a literal day when Noah entered the ark, and literal days that followed.

-Fifth, elsewhere in the New Testament, Noah’s flood is also understood as a literal event:
+Fifth, elsewhere in the New Testament, Noah’s flood is understood as a literal event:

 By faith Noah, when warned about things not yet seen, in holy fear built an ark to save his family.
 By his faith he condemned the world and became heir of the righteousness that is in keeping with faith.